tatey/conformist/README.md

 ## Dependancies

-No explicit dependencies, although `CSV` or `FasterCSV` is commonly used.
+No explicit dependencies, although `CSV` and `Spreadsheet` are commonly used.

 ## Contributing

 1. Fork
 2. Install dependancies by running `$ bundle install`
 3. Write tests and code
-4. Make sure the tests pass by running `$ rake`
+4. Make sure the tests pass by running `$ bundle exec rake`
 5. Push and send a pull request on GitHub

 ## Motivation